The past, present and future of urban development in Newport in three snapshots

 Organized and led by Bart Lloyd

 Urban redevelopment is the articulation of a shifting mixture of our cultural needs, wants, and ambitions; and its evolution over time presents great fodder for discussion of who we are and how we got here.
-This walk discusses three snapshots:
+This walk discussed three snapshots:

 Past: The shops and condos at Brick Market Place were redeveloped in connection with the then new bridge and America's Cup Ave;, and with the heavy hand of federal policy in the '60's and '70's - but with surprising sensitivity to our local cultural assets and character.